 When your ex won’t move out

-Following the breakdown of a relationship it would seem sensible that you physically separate and that one of the parties will move out.
+Following the breakdown of a relationship it would seem sensible that the parties physically separate and that one of the parties moves out.
+However, sometimes the matrimonial home becomes a battlefield when ex partners separate.
+Sometimes the parties cannot agree on who is going to stay in the home after separation and who should move out.

-This can be quite stressful and unpleasant if you are required to continue to live with your ex partner after separation and until a final settlement agreement is reached, which could take months or even years.
+This can be quite stressful and unpleasant if you are required to continue to live with your ex-partner after separation and until a final property settlement agreement is reached regarding the division of assets, which could take months or even years.

-We often are asked by clients whether they can make their ex partner leave the family home after separation.
+We often are asked by clients as to whether they can make their ex partner leave the family home after separation.

-Who gets to stay in the family home when you separate?
+Who gets to stay in the family home after separation?

-In the event of a separation, both parties are entitled to live in the family home.
+Both parties are entitled to live in the family home after separation.
 It does not matter who has legal ownership of the house.

 One party cannot force the other to leave the house and there is no law which enables you to kick the other person out.